Kofel: Secured route to the summit

 The last hundred meters of elevation are covered in a summit climb which is suitable even for families with children, provided they are sure-footed and have a head for heights.
 Steep and exposed sections are secured by fixed steel cables.
 After rain there is an increased risk of slipping in the rockier sections.
 In the Hüsler Alpine Climbing Atlas the ascent is rated a KS1 secured climb.

-From the cross at the peak there is, weather permitting, an outstanding panoramic view including Ettal and both Ober- and Unterammergau.
+From the cross at the peak there is, weather permitting, a panoramic view including Ettal and both Ober- and Unterammergau.

 In popular culture

 American Eugenia Jones Bacon wrote about a rock she said had an image reminiscent of Jesus on it from the mountain (A Stone from Oberammergau: With a Description of This Wonderful Phenomenon.
 New York: J. Pott & Co.
 (1891); The Stone Portrait of the Man of Sorrows, An Ideal of Patient Suffering.
 London: Lamley (1896); and The Real Stone Face; or, Suffering Depicted by Nature.
 Atlanta: Foote & Davies (1899).
 The rock was exhibited at the Vatican and Buckingham Palace.